RapidSoftwareSolutions/Marketplace-MapboxDuration-Package/README.md

 * Domain: [Mapbox](https://www.mapbox.com)
 * Credentials: accessToken

 ## How to get credentials:
-1. You can get your accessToken from your account ([Mapbox Account](https://www.mapbox.com/studio/account/tokens/))
+1. Log in or Sign up for a [Mapbox Account](https://www.mapbox.com/signup/)
-2. Please contact support for your access token for this API ([Mapbox Support](https://www.mapbox.com/contact/))
+2. Navigate to your [Account Settings](https://www.mapbox.com/studio/account/tokens/) to get your accessToken

 ## Custom datatypes:
  |Datatype|Description|Example